 Our findings provide a precise benchmark for models of fairness, and can be used to draw distinctions among several alternative models.
-In addition, the wide heterogeneity of preferences suggests models of incomplete information, along with fairness, may be necessary to understand ultimatum game behavior.
-It also suggests a possible role for new bargaining institutions that take advantage of natural tastes for fairness to promote economic efficiency.
+In addition, the wide heterogeneity of preferences suggests models of incomplete information, along with fairness, may be necessary to understand ultimatum game behavior.4 It also that is fixed by the experimenter.
+Marlies Ahlet et al. (2001) also propose a convex game, where the amout of pie shrinkage is bound from above by the show-up fee and offer amount.
+So, only offers of 50-50 can be shrunk to zero.
+Bosman and van Winden (2002) use a game similar to ours, but call it a Power-to-Take game, and examine emotion.